 Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

-With the right approach, your small business can compete during the holiday season — and even deliver stellar returns that eclipse results of years past.
+With the right approach, your small business can compete during the holiday season — and even deliver stellar returns that eclipse the results of years past.

-In today’s guide, we’ll help you build that strategy, using the knowledge we’ve gathered from 15+ years of working with small and mid-sized eCommerce brands just like yours.
-From predictions for Black Friday 2023 to the must-have tactics for your marketing efforts, you’ll find everything you need to optimize your campaigns throughout the rest of the holiday season below.
+In today’s guide, we’ll help you build that strategy, using the knowledge we’ve gathered from 16+ years of working with small and mid-sized eCommerce brands just like yours.
+From predictions for Black Friday 2024 to the must-have tactics for your marketing efforts, you’ll find everything you need to optimize your campaigns throughout the rest of the holiday season below.

 Should you want more tips and tricks, you’ll also find them in our free, downloadable Black Friday & Cyber Monday Digital Marketing Checklist.

-Download it now, reach out to our experts for help, or keep reading below to see what our digital marketing agency recommends for the 2023 holiday shopping season.
+Download it now, reach out to our experts for help, or keep reading below to see what our digital marketing agency recommends for the 2024 holiday shopping season.

-The Landscape for SMBs in 2023
+The Landscape for SMBs in 2024

 Before we get into our recommended holiday marketing strategies for small businesses this year, it’s important to set the scene.

 Despite stubborn inflation numbers, customers are still planning to spend big this holiday season.
-Online spending is expected to increase more than overall spending as customers compare prices and search for deals among online retailers, which bodes well for those brands who can successfully market their offerings during this time of the year.
+Online spending is expected to increase more than overall spending as customers compare prices and search for deals among online retailers, which bodes well for those brands that can successfully market their offerings during this time of the year.

-But you don’t need to slash prices by insane amounts to land those shoppers in 2023 (which should elicit a sigh of relief from smaller brands with narrower profit margins).
+But you don’t need to slash prices by insane amounts to land those shoppers in 2024 (which should elicit a sigh of relief from smaller brands with narrower profit margins).

 In fact, price is just one reason why shoppers turn to online buying options, with other key reasons being: